 What high interest savings accounts offered by ING?

 This account gives you the ability to earn variable interest every month, no matter how many times you withdraw funds.
-If you have an Orange Everyday bank account, and your account receives at least $1,000 each month in the form of pay, you stand to get a higher interest rate, for balances up to $100,000.
+If you have an Orange Everyday bank account, and your account receives at least $1,000 each month (and from 1 March 2018 make 5+ card purchases a month), you stand to get a higher interest rate, for balances up to $100,000.
 Orange Everyday account holders can access funds in this account instantly, via online, mobile, and phone banking.
 This account does not attract any ING fees.

 This tiered savings account offers higher interest rates for balances starting at the $50,000 mark, and you’ll earn even more interest when your balance exceeds $150,000.
 You don’t have to pay any ongoing account keeping fees, and there is no minimum withdrawal amount or fixed term.
 You can access money in your account via online, mobile, and phone banking.
 What also helps is that the Australian Government guarantees combined savings balances up to $250,000 per customer.